 Being Mormon is part of our identity.
 Indeed this is true of most traditional religions we are typically born into a faith that we had little choice or no choice in being part of.
 Indeed we were born into a faith and a culture and this becomes part of our identity.
 For those that converted to Mormonism later in life this also becomes part of our identity.
 When we added Humanism on to our identity we took up that identity as well.
 Thus the combination of Mormonism and Humanism as our identities is the natural course and evolution of our Humanistic Mormon identities.
-We are all curious to know who we are, to discover our roots and establish connections, to learn and to celebrate.
-Culture adds interest to our lives, whether it be music, literature, art, dance, or food.
+Understanding and celebrating our roots and helping those roots to evolve past superstition is a noble cause we endeavor to live by as Humanistic Mormons.

 The Society for Humanistic Mormonism endorses the Transhumanist Declaration of Humanity + (http://humanityplus.org/philosophy/transhumanist-declaration/).
 Indeed we consider responsible Transhumanist philosophy to be supportive of Humanism.
 We therefore support and advance both Humanism and Transhumanism philosophy within this Society as the core principles of belief.
 Of course members are free to either call themselves Humanists or Transhumanists as our tent is big enough and accommodating to both identities.
-Having said that we believe that any transhumanist future must make sure to recognize the importance of this life and the inherent worth and dignity of being human.
+Having said that we believe that any transhumanist future must make sure to recognize the importance of this life and the inherent worth and dignity of being human regardless of its duration.
 The universal human rights of human beings therefore must always be protected, regardless of any technological or biological advances.
 Further any transhumanist beliefs (as with any beliefs one may have) must be guided by reason, science, and compassion before they are taken up as beliefs by individual members of the Society.